Origin of hard-and-fast

 You see, they always butter their chairs so that they won't stick fast when they sit down.Davy and The Goblin|Charles E. Carryl

 You see, I am the city undertaker, and the people are dying here so fast, that I can hardly supply the demand for coffins.

 He thought they were now in touch with our troops at "X" but that they had been through some hard fighting to get there.Gallipoli Diary, Volume I|Ian Hamilton

 British Dictionary definitions for hard-and-fast

-Idioms and Phrases with hard and fast hard and fast
+Other Idioms and Phrases with hard-and-fast

-We have hard and fast rules for this procedure.
+Defined, fixed, invariable, as in We have hard and fast rules for this procedure.
 This term originally was applied to a vessel that has come out of water, either by running aground or being put in dry dock, and is therefore unable to move.
 By the mid-1800s it was being used figuratively.